Florence-100/Dual-Prototype-Self-supervised-Fewshot-Medical-Image-Segmentation/README.md

 # 4. Model Evaluation

-Configure center=x in ./examples/train_ssl_abdominal_mri.sh, where x is the number of part aware prototypes. run ./examples/test_ssl_abdominal_mri.sh
+Configure center=x in ./examples/test_ssl_abdominal_mri.sh, where x is the number of part aware prototypes. run ./examples/test_ssl_abdominal_mri.sh

+# 5. Results
+After runnning the test script, the results can be founds in exps/myexp/mySSL_test_vfold0_CHAOST2_Superpix_sets_0_1shot/1/metrics.json.
+The predicted images can be found in the folder interm_preds.